audiamus/BookLibConnect/README.md

 ## Feedback
 Use the [Discussions](https://github.com/audiamus/BookLibConnect/discussions) and [Issues](https://github.com/audiamus/BookLibConnect/issues) sections.
-Be cautious with uploading log files to these sections as they may contain senstitive data.
+Be cautious with uploading log files to these sections as they may contain sensitive data.

 ## Dependencies
 AAX Audio Converter will run on Windows 64bit.
 Minimum Windows version is 7.